GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 ---

-## **2. COMPUTE OPTIMIZATION**
+## 2. Compute Optimization Techniques

-*Maximize GPU utilization and reduce computational overhead through smarter data handling and model architectures.*
+Maximize GPU utilization and reduce computational overhead through smarter data handling and model architectures.

-### **Sequence Packing**
+### 2.1 Sequence Packing

-Sequence packing concatenates multiple training sequences into one long sequence, eliminating padding and allowing more tokens to be processed per micro-batch.
-This maximizes both GPU compute and memory utilization, but requires careful attention masking to prevent tokens from different sequences from attending to each other.
+A training technique where multiple training sequences are concatenated into one long sequence.
+This eliminates padding and allows more tokens to be processed per micro-batch, maximizing both GPU compute and memory utilization.

 ### 2.2 Efficient Transformers

-Several transformer variants reduce computational complexity **BigBird**: Uses a combination of local, random, and global attention patterns to reduce complexity to O(n).
+**BigBird**: Uses a combination of local, random, and global attention patterns to reduce complexity to O(n).

 **Longformer**: Utilizes sliding window (local) attention combined with global attention for improved efficiency.